Geotechnical Graduate Student Society (GGSS)

 SWEGS was formed to support the professional ambitions and personal development of members.
 This group serves as a liaison between our members and faculty and professionals by hosting an annual conference and quarterly seminars, as well as providing workforce opportunities.
 Members are provided with outreach opportunities to advance scientific knowledge both in the Davis community and beyond.
 The group also hosts social events to strengthen relationships within the SWEGS community.
 Find out more here and here!

 The GSAC is a graduate student-led committee that works with the faculty and provides a voice for students on matters pertaining to graduate education in CEE, and actively works to improve the graduate student experience within CEE.
-GSAC meets the first Friday of every month at 11 AM.
-Suggestions for how GSAC can make your graduate student experience better?
-Fill out this form to let them know!
-You can also find GSAC in the 3rd floor library of Ghausi from 5–6 p.m. the first Wednesday of every month if you’d prefer to chat in person.
 Click here for more information about the GSAC; click here to view the GSAC charter.
+2021-22: the GSAC is currently inactive.
+If you are interested in getting involved and reviving this group, please reach out to Lauren Worrell!

 The UC Davis Student Chapter of AWWA works towards promoting the future success of environmental engineers and scientists who hope to treat and manage water resources.
 The primary goal of AWWA is to present networking opportunities through collaboration and mentorship between environmental professionals, graduate students, and undergraduate students.